alperen-yasar/r-versus-python/visualisation_comparison.md

 The reason I'm using this system is, matplotlib is almost at the same level of complexity as native R. It doesn't mean matplotlib is weak, it's just due to R is more suitable for plotting.
 On the other hand, Seaborn is built on top of matplotlib which provides more beautiful and versatile plots while ggplot is all about giving a user more options.

-## Matplotlib vs Base R Plotting Capabilities.
+## Seaborn vs ggplot2 Plotting Capabilities.